-We have a selection of locally sourced (where possible) hot and cold food and drinks on offer in the Kestrel Kitchen and Peckish.
-This ranges from breakfast barms or pasties and chips, to halloumi burger with houmous and peppers and a selection of cold sandwiches.
-We have a large selection of sweet treats from carrot cake (which is also Gluten Free), Jaffa Cake (which is vegan!) and chocolate cake, to a delicious range of cookies.
+We have a selection of locally sourced (where possible) hot and cold food/drinks on offer in the Kestrel Kitchen and Peckish.
+This ranges from breakfast barms, pasties and chips, to hot daily specials and a selection of cold sandwiches.
+We also have a large array of sweet treats from carrot cake (which is also Gluten Free), Jaffa Cake (which is vegan!) and chocolate cake, to a delicious range of cookies.

-Peckish is dedicated to Lancashire Street Food, including 'fully loaded' fries and nachos and a range of delicious cheese toasties, with vegan options available at all times.
+Peckish is dedicated to Lancashire Street Food, with vegan options available at all times.